ascendons/spa/my-app/README.md

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:

+Steps to run:

+npm install
+npm run dev

+Commit and Push process:

+**NEVER** commit to master

+Before commiting, run the following commands: npm run format npm run lint

+If any issues come up, fix it first.

+then commit to your branch, raise PR to master

 ```js
 export default tseslint.config({
   extends: [